17451k/clade/docs/usage.md

 `Callgraph` extension uses `Function` extension to get information about function definitions and declarations.
-They are stored in the *Functions/functions.zip* file:
+They are stored in the *Functions/functions* folder:

 ``` json
 {